 The Tennessee Prison Outreach Ministry has been ministering to the incarcerated and their families for over 50 years.
 Our roots extend back to 1963, when Harold and Helen Cox of the Madison Church of Christ began volunteering in the Nashville jail.
 In 1982, Ron Goodman relocated his prison work from Huntsville, Texas to Brentwood, Tennessee to organize local volunteers under the oversight of the Harpeth Hills Church of Christ.

-In 1984, Ron joined efforts with Harold and Helen and formed the Nashville Prison Ministry.
-In 2008, the ministry went statewide and changed its name to the Tennessee Prison Outreach Ministry.
-In 2013, the ministry became a 501(c)3, nonprofit, public charity.
+Ron joined efforts with Harold and Helen and together they formed the Nashville Prison Ministry and served as the Directors.
+In 2008, Thomas Snow joined the team and the ministry went statewide and changed its name to the Tennessee Prison Outreach Ministry.
+At the end of 2012, Ron Goodman and Harold and Helen Cox retired from full-time prison ministry work.
+In 2013, Thomas Snow was named the Executive Director and TPOM became a 501(c)3, nonprofit, public charity.